enzo-project/enzo-e/doc/source/tests/new_test.rst

 Introduction
 ============

 When adding a new function to the enzo-e project there is a possibility that it may affect the rest of the code, for this reason new code must be able to pass all existing tests as well as tests built for the new code.
 This means that integration tests are required.
 These tests are designed to stress the system.
+When making a new test these steps must be followed:

+* Create input parameters
+* Create a new test subdirectory
+* Integrate the test into test infrastructure
+* Running your new test

 Create input parameters.
 ========================

 Create a new subdirectory for the new tests in the input directory.
 Create new ``.in`` file that contains input parameters for testing the new feature.
 This should be a simple problem such as a 2D implosion problem (See enzo-e/input/Hydro/test_implosion.in).
-More details on how to set input parameters see :ref:`param`.
+More details on how to set input parameters see :ref:`parameter_file`.
 As an example of a parameter file see load-balance-4.in in the enzo-e/input/Balance directory.
 This file will be used later on to set the parameters of the test in the running the test section

 New Directory
 =============